dannyedel/dspdfviewer/README.md

 Left/Right, Mouse Buttons or Mouse Wheel: Back/Forward

-S/F12: Swap screens (if you see the wall clock on the projector)
+S or F12: Swap screens (if you see the wall clock on the projector)

+B: blank/unblank audience screen

 Q/Esc: Quit